Mohammed-Ragab/-CSE-578-Data-Visualization/README.md

 ● sqlite3 <br />

 # easy wasy to run the code online:
-there is a simpler was to run and experiment the code by using online free jupyter notebook, you can use it for free from this link https://jupyter.org/try-jupyter/lab/
+there is a easier way was to run and experiment the code by using online free jupyter notebook, you can use it for free from this link https://jupyter.org/try-jupyter/lab/

 just upload the  file that has extention .ipynb such as Assignment1.ipynb and upload the "dinofunworld.db" to jupyter notebook website and run the code as presented in the following screenshot: